 Holidays: 25 days annual leave plus your birthday and all bank holidays

-Benefits: working from home allowance, Simply Health cash plan, 3% pension contribution, and learning and development opportunities
+Benefits: working from home allowance, Simply Health cash plan, 3% pension contribution, death in service insurance and learning and development opportunities

 Closing date for applications: applications will be considered on a rolling basis